Brett-Tanner/souls-like-strings/dev/projects/blog/11ty_migration_1.md

 ## Styling

-I already had infinte ideas for cool styles to apply, so in the interests of not spending an entire week on this I strictly limited myself to:
+I already had infinite ideas for cool styles to apply, so in the interests of not spending an entire week on this I strictly limited myself to:

 - default font styles & background color
 - post content is justified & limited to [~80 characters](https://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-visual-presentation.html)